 You may have noticed that Firefox occasionally recommends features and extensions to you while you browse, and that these recommendations may be specific to the particular website you are on at the time or relevant to your current task.

-That’s because, beginning in Firefox version 65, Firefox might suggest extensions based on websites you visit.
-Starting in Firefox version 67, Firefox might also recommend features, based on ways you engage with the browser.
+That’s because Firefox might suggest extensions based on websites you visit or recommend features based on ways you engage with the browser, such as bookmarking a page or visiting a recipe, news website or PDF file.
 These recommendations are intended to help you browse better and complete tasks more efficiently.

 Table of Contents